The Shepherds - About

 They share a surname but not a story.

-As children of scattered lineages, Sheppard and Macindoe grew up inside gaps—names without anchors, family trees with broken branches, histories that arrive half-told.
+As children of scattered lineages, Sheppard and Macindoe grew up inside gaps, names without anchors, family trees with broken branches, histories arriving half-told.
 In The Shepherds, they take what’s missing and make it matter.
-Two artists step onto a black floor and begin to build: a kinship, a rite, a language.
-Garments are lifted and given purpose.
-Objects become tools, then relics, then witnesses.
-A voice carries a vow.
-A step becomes a sign.

 The Shepherds is a hymn to the kin we choose—and the traditions we dare to invent.

-The Shepherds is a full-length dance-theatre work directed and performed by co-creators Carly Sheppard and Alisdair Macindoe.
+The Shepherds is a full-length genre bending dance work directed and performed by co-creators Carly Sheppard and Alisdair Macindoe.
 Two unrelated artists who share a surname mine their fractured family histories to invent new kinship, new rites and new symbols.
 Through physically charged choreography, live voice and an immersive sound world, The Shepherds examines cultural succession in the wake of colonisation and the pressures of late-stage capitalism.

 CREATIVES & COMPANY